 We also used it to build a fence – with wooden frames – around my kampong house, mainly to keep out stray dogs and unwanted guests.
 The mesh itself was not very strong – a dog could bite through if it was determined enough, especially if some corrosion had set in.

-That is what one gets when Robin, Batman & Superman got together for a wefie – in triumphant celebration of the immense power of sporting underwear on the outside, augmented by a matching cape.
+That is what one gets when Robin, Batman & Superman got together for a wefie – in triumphant celebration of the immense power and allure of sporting underwear on the outside, augmented by a matching cape over the shoulders.

-Red, Dark Blue, Green…make your choice depending on what you wanted to do – takeoff like a jet fighter, glide down from tall buildings after nightfall, or simply chirp around happily.
+Red, Dark Blue, Green…you made your choice depending on what you wanted to do – taking off like a jet fighter, gliding down from tall buildings after nightfall, or simply chirping around happily.
+The power was unstoppable.

 Those were the traditional, enduring superheroes of our youth days.
-We knew they were all fictional, but good for firing up the imagination of our impressionable young minds.
+We knew they were all fictional, but they were good for firing up the imagination of our impressionable young minds.
 But not to worry, we still wore our underwear inside, as we still do today.